Morocco Culture and Music Tour

 Day 4: Day excursion to Mount Zalagh

 You will have the morning at your leisure, free to do what you please.
-In the afternoon, you will take an excursion outside of Fez to the rural Mount Zalagh to visit the shrine of Sidi Ahmed el Barnoussi, an ideal place with a view to contemplation and meditation.
-For centuries people retreated to this Hill of serenity and peace.
+In the afternoon, you will take an excursion outside of Fez to the rural Mount Zalagh to visit the shrine of Sidi Ahmed el Barnoussi, an ideal spot for contemplation and meditation.
+For centuries, people retreated to this Hill of serenity and peace.
 Mules will be at your disposal if you wish to ride up to the shrine.
-A local group of Tebbala from the neighboring village will escort you and entertain you with their drums and traditional oboes (Ghita).
+A local group from the neighboring village of Tebbala will escort you and entertain you with their drums and traditional oboes (Ghita).
 Dance your way up the almond and olive groves to attend an introduction to Jajouka rhythms and other traditions, followed by an excursion to Mount Zallagh in the Riff Mountains.
 You will meet a mule caravan, which will accompany you as you explore the mountains.
 Afterward, you will enjoy a mint-tea party at the shrine of Sidi Ahmed el Barnoussi, a pilgrimage for Sufis from all over Morocco, as you watch the sunset over Fez.
 You will complete your day with dinner and dancing in a Moroccan restaurant with entertainment by Chaabi musicians.
 BB.

 Day 5: Fez Medina walking tour

 Morning devoted to shopping in the Medina for musical instruments and other artifacts.
-Afternoon workshop in the Gnawa rhythms, trance ritual, and customs.
-After dinner, a trip back to the heart of the Medina at a Moroccan house for the Gnawa Ceremony, trance drumming, and dance, and Henna ceremony.
+Afternoon workshop on the Gnawa rhythms, trance ritual, and customs.
+After dinner, a trip back to the heart of the Medina at a Moroccan house for the Gnawa Ceremony, trance drumming, dance, and Henna ceremony.

 Day 6: Transfer to the Sahara Desert across the Atlas Mountains

 In the morning, you will leave Fez and venture into the Atlas Mountains.
-Your first experience with the Atlas Mountains will probably surprise you since the hills of the Middle Atlas seem oddly un-Moroccan.
-Passing by Imouzzer, with a break stop at the Suisse like the town of Ifran, you will soon come across the first real town of the Middle Atlas, Azrou, an important market center for the region Berber tribes that is located at a major junction of mountain routes.
-Your driver will take a little detour in the forest of cedar to introduce you to one of the oldest inhabitants of this region the Barbary apes.
+Your first experience with the Atlas Mountains will surprise you since the hills of the Middle Atlas seem oddly un-Moroccan.
+Passing by Imouzzer, with a break stop at the Swiss-like town of Ifran, you will soon come across the first real town of the Middle Atlas, Azrou, an important market center for the region's Berber tribes, which is located at a major junction of mountain routes.
+Your driver will take a little detour in the forest of cedar to introduce you to one of the oldest inhabitants of this region, the Barbary apes.
 This may also coincide with the encounter of a nomadic family in its temporary encampment.
-Initially, nomads are very hospitable people, whenever we encounter them we are all invited at least for a mint tea under their tents.
-At Midelt, the Middle Atlases give way to the High Atlas Mountains, whose peaks are visible through the haze, soaring to over 12,000 feet.
+Initially, nomads are very hospitable people; whenever we encounter them, we are all invited at least for a mint tea under their tents.
+At Midelt, the Middle Atlas gives way to the High Atlas Mountains, whose peaks are visible through the haze, soaring to over 12,000 feet.
 You will stop in Midelt for lunch, enjoying the dramatic sight before you.
 You will then continue to Erfoud, one of the most delightful southern regions consisting of a dry, red belt of the desert with a sudden drop into the lush valley of Ziz, with copious date palm groves and flowing streams.
 You will conclude your day with dinner at your hotel.
 HB

 Day 7: